 OnceHub has two type of Users: Administrators and Members.
 Learn more about OnceHub User roles

 It is recommended that you limit the amount of Administrators in your OnceHub account.
-While OnceHub allows you to have multiple Administrators, to comply with the Data protection by design principle, we recommend you only grant the Administrator role to users who configure setup and require access to reports.
+While OnceHub allows you to have multiple Administrators, to comply with the Data protection by design principle, we recommend you only grant the Administrator role to users who configure setup and require access to reports, billing, or other essential Administrator permissions.
 Users who receive bookings, but do not need to configure scheduling scenarios, should be granted the role of Member.

 OnceHub recommends that you only grant Users permission to booking pages they require.
 By assigning Users roles and permissions, you can limit who has access to data related to ScheduleOnce bookings.
 This will allow you to ensure that you are compliant with the GDPR principles of data protection by design and default.
 Learn more about User management

 Users will also be assigned a product license or go without a license.
 The only difference between Users with and without a ScheduleOnce license is that those with a license can accept appointments through an enabled Booking page.
 Users without a license can do everything else in the account those with a license can do, according to their account role (Member or Administrator).

 ScheduleOnce has additional user permissions related to Booking pages.
 Learn more about Booking page access permissions

 - Owner: This is the person receiving the bookings made via that page.
 There can only be one Owner for each booking page.
 The Owner has access to all booking and Customer data related to the Booking page.
 Both Administrators and Members can be Owners of Booking pages.

 - Editor: Editors do not receive bookings from the Booking page, but have almost complete access to the booking and Customer data related to that booking page.
 Both Administrators and Members can be Editors of Booking pages.